-During 2021, Nordea Eiendomskreditt continued to benefit from its prudent liquidity risk management, in terms of maintaining a diversified and strong funding base and a diversified liquidity buffer.
-Nordea maintained a strong liquidity position throughout the period of Covid-19-related market stress.
-Throughout 2021, Nordea Eiendomskreditt remained compliant with the requirement in Liquidity Coverage Ratio (LCR).
+During 2022, Nordea Eiendomskreditt continued to benefit from its prudent liquidity risk management, in terms of maintaining a diversified and strong funding base and a diversified liquidity buffer.
+Nordea Eiendomskreditt maintained a strong liquidity position, and the situation with higher energy and commodity prices on the back of the war in Ukraine has not affected the liquidity management.
+Throughout 2022, Nordea Eiendomskreditt remained compliant with the requirement in Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR).